High-Fidelity Capacity Expansion Planning for Puerto Rico's Electric Power System: Appendix

 \subsection{Cost Assumptions for Fuel Costs}

 As discussed in Section \ref{sec:fuel_supply_data}, the location-specific fuel costs for San Juan, Palo Seco, Costa Sur, EcoElectrica, and the new Energiza project are relative to Henry Hub (HH) prices.
-We use the following HH prices for the existing (2024) and future (2030) cases: \begin{itemize} \item (Existing) \$2.24/MMBTu \item (Future) \$3.15/MMBTu \end{itemize} where the existing price is the historical HH average price from May-July 2024, and the future price is taken as the projected HH price in 2030 from EIA's most recent AEO, scaled by a seasonality factor of 1.023 for the May to July season based on the 2024 HH data.
+We use the following HH prices for the existing (2024) and future (2030) cases:

+where the existing price is the historical HH average price from May-July 2024, and the future price is taken as the projected HH price in 2030 from EIA's most recent AEO, scaled by a seasonality factor of 1.023 for the May to July season based on the 2024 HH data.
 Note that these are all in 2024 dollars.